zorazeng/learn-en/docs/experiment_box_case_06.md

 ### Step 3

-- Set "Temperature" as a variable to deposit the Celsius.
+- Set "Temperature" as a variable to store the Celsius.
 - As above formula, convert the values of P0 into Celsius.

 ![](https://i.imgur.com/N91GU48.png)